UCB-stat-159-s22/hw06-isaacdsloan/intro.md

-# Welcome to Homework 6 Book
+# Welcome to Homework 6 Book!

 This book simply shows the output for the LIGO notebook.